 American Football games will play overtime to determine a winner, so there is no draw betting on the games.
 With those betting markets effectively reduced to a ‘two horse race’ the odds are quite short and punters looking for big wins from small stakes will opt to Parlay their bets.
 UK and European bettors will be familiar with the terms accumulator and multiple, which is what it means.

-As you can probably imagine, with such a long season there are many twists and turns along the way and it is adviable to make use of American Football offers from online bookmakers to increase your chances of being profitable.
-One such offer is 888Sport’s Overtime Payback which provides a free bet refund should your bet lose in overtime.
+As you can probably imagine, with such a long season there are many twists and turns along the way and it is advisable to make use of American Football offers from online bookmakers to increase your chances of being profitable.

 Top 5 Quarterbacks Of All Time